MD vs. DO: Differences & Similarities

 Applying to medical school in the United States typically involves one of two primary application services:

-• AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) for osteopathic (DO) programs
+• AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) for osteopathic (DO) programs administered by AACOM

 Read Next: Applying to Med School as a Non-Traditional Applicant

-ApplicationPersonal Statement Character LimitActivities SectionMost Meaningful Activities
+Personal Statement Character LimitActivities SectionMost Meaningful Activities

-DO (AACOMAS)5300 characters (including spaces)600 characters (including spaces)Not applicable
+DO (AACOMAS)5,300 characters (including spaces)600 characters (including spaces)Not applicable

 They then spend the final two years in clinical rotations across various medical specialties such as pediatrics, family medicine, and internal medicine.

 One main difference in the training DOs receive is the special focus on the musculoskeletal system.
 In DO programs, over 200 hours of instruction in osteopathic manipulative medicine (OMM) or osteopathic manipulative treatment (OMT) have to be completed.
+See more below.

-The licensure for MD and DO graduates differ.
-MD students take the United States Medical Licensing Examination (USMLE).
-This exam consists of 3 steps, with the third step taken after the first year of MD residency.
+• MD students take the United States Medical Licensing Examination (USMLE).
+This exam consists of 3 steps, with the first two steps taken during medical school and the third step taken after the first year of MD residency.

 Both MD and DO graduates apply for residency programs through the National Resident Matching Program (NRMP), often referred to as “The Match.”